-Florence 1 Schools is excited to welcome Chartwells K-12 as our provider for new and innovative meal options to our students and staff.
+Florence 1 Schools is proud to partner with Chartwells K-12 to provide new and innovative meal options to our students and staff.

 Great food begins with the best ingredients, and our culinary teams are passionate about using the freshest locally sourced ingredients that are nutritious and minimally processed.